 1.5.2.
-UAT-Online Course Loading
+UAT Online-Hybrid Course Loading

-Undergraduate, online students enrolled at UAT are required to maintain a minimum of nine credits per semester (3/4 time) and may take up to 12 credits (full-time) per semester if courses are available.
+Undergraduate, online-hybrid students enrolled at UAT are required to maintain a minimum of nine credits per semester (3/4 time) and may take up to 12 credits (full-time) per semester if courses are available.
 Overrides for additional credit needs may be granted for those students whose UAT academic record reflects their academic ability and success.
 However, if a student attempting more than 15 credits in a single semester should fail or withdraw from a course during that semester, he or she may not be eligible for an override on course load in future semesters.
 Students may take less than nine credits per term if it is their final semester.
+Students who enroll after February 2025 are required to maintain full-time status (12 credits) per semester.